covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.5.1 =
+Fix to some width issues with carousels in backend on some screens.

 = 1.5.0 =
 Updates to Grid blocks for width issues in backend.
 Added toggle to disable YouTube API from C9 Blocks Side Panel in the editor for GDPR compliance.
 Better compatibility with core button blocks updates.
 WordPress 6 compatibility updates.
 Support added for html in post titles for Post Grid block.